-- Stories on this site are written by these fictitious artists.
+- Stories on this site are written by fictitious artists in that world.

-- a first-person account of magic & mystery (short fiction).
+- a first-person account of magic & mystery (short fiction) OR

 Why wouldn’t I just write another novel?
-Well, I am writing one, but this site is a way to continue the mythology of Galen Gorry and People Without Names.
-Here’s a glimpse of his life:
+Well, I am writing one, but this site is a way to continue the mythology of People Without Names.
+A description of the book:

 People Without Names